Air traffic controller: job description

 Controllers maintain radio/radar contact with aircraft pilots within designated areas, providing them with advice, instructions and information about weather conditions and safe flight, ascent and descent paths.

-Air traffic controllers specialise in either area control, approach or aerodrome control, and specialisation will determine the typical nature of communications with aircraft.
-Although it is possible to state a preference, the specialisation offered to students embarking on a training course may depend on the company's needs.
+Air traffic controllers specialise in either area control, approach or aerodrome control, and specialisation will determine the typical nature of communication with an aircraft.
+Although it is possible to state a preference, the specialisation offered to students embarking on a training course may depend on the company’s needs.
+The majority of controllers specialise in area control and work from area control centres where they are responsible for air traffic between airports in UK airspace.
+Approach controllers work at airports in the control tower, guiding planes as they land.
+Aerospace controllers also work in airport control towers, working alongside approach controllers as planes land and dealing with traffic on the ground in the aerodrome.

 The job demands a high level of responsibility and can be stressful, but offers high financial rewards and a sense of achievement.
 Mobility in terms of location is a common requirement.
-Opportunities may exist in Northern America, and also the Middle East and European Union due to the status of English as the international language of air traffic.
+Opportunities may exist in North America, the Middle East and, currently, the European Union due to the status of English as the international language of air traffic.

 - National Air Traffic Services (NATS)